Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Add the cost of each ingredient to get the total recipe cost.
 Divide by the number of portions to get the unit cost.

-Don't forget to include a small percentage (2-5%) to cover contingencies: spoiled ingredients, mistakes, etc.
+Don't forget to include a small percentage (2-5%) to cover unforeseen items: spoiled ingredients, errors, etc.

 6

 Apply your target margin to the cost per portion.
-If your target food cost is 30%, the sale price will be: cost ÷ 0.30.
+If your target food cost is 30%, the sales price will be: cost ÷ 0.30.

 Round to a psychologically attractive price (€9.90 instead of €9.73) and adjust the margin if necessary.